• Welcome To Texas Travel Talk – About Us

 Stockyards Museum

 The Stockyards Museum showcases the rich history of the Fort Worth Stockyards with collections of artifacts and such.
-This is where you’ll learn what being a cowboy was all about back in the day, the legends of Texas, and how “the old west was won.”
+This is where you’ll learn what being a cowboy was about back in the day, the legends of Texas, and how “the old west was won.”
+Ask anyone there (preferably someone who remembers it) about the Chisholm Trail.
+It’s fascinating.

 Look for the cattle pen maze, mechanical bull riding, petting zoo, other games, and rides across the street from the train station and all the specialty shops and Risky’s BBO.
 It’s not hard to miss.
 Your kiddos will spot the area for sure!